 An Ayurvedic View on Pregnancy and Early Motherhood

 Dr. Kumuda Reddy has been practicing medicine for over twenty-five years.
 Originally trained as an anesthesiologist, she is currently the Medical Director of the Maharishi Vedic Center in Bethesda, Maryland.
-Dr. Reddy is the author of several books, including Forever Healthy and For a Blissful Baby: Happy and Healthy Pregnancy through Maharishi Vedic Medicine.
+Dr. Reddy is the author of several books, including Forever Healthy and For a Blissful Baby: Healthy and Happy Pregnancy with Maharishi Vedic Medicine.
 We asked her to speak about the role of Maharishi Vedic Medicine in helping mothers have a comfortable, healthy pregnancy.

 Q: How does Maharishi Vedic Medicine differ from the conventional approach to pregnancy?

 A: In conventional medicine, the mother is given a pregnancy test and also the blood pressure, pulse rate, and weight are checked.
 Then she is advised to eat a generally healthy diet and to take prenatal vitamins.
 However, this prenatal diet doesn't give any specific recommendations for maintaining a happy and healthy pregnancy.

 In Maharishi Vedic Medicine, it is understood that pregnancy is a time when everything the pregnant mother tastes, sees, touches, hears, and smells should be nourishing to the mother and child.
 There are very specific recommendations to bring about a state of balance in the consciousness, mind, body, behavior, and environment of the pregnant woman.

 Q: What does Maharishi Vedic Medicine recommend for the pregnant woman's diet?